-The Isle of Arran is a place of extreme beauty and it has a rich history dating back to the Stone Age.
-With its small population you will really feel like you are a world away, and there is so much to do here!
+The Isle of Arran is a place of extreme beauty boasting a rich history dating back to the Stone Age.
+With its small population, you will really feel like you are a world away.
+But there is so much to do here!

 Built in the 12th century on a dramatic hill of volcanic rock, it is a wonder of defensive architecture and it commands views of an ancient battleground.
 A truly epic place.
-And, if you do stop by Stirling Castle, be sure to visit the Wallace Monument – a commemoration of one of our most famous freedom fighters!
+If you stop by Stirling Castle, be sure to also visit the Wallace Monument.
+It’s a commemoration of one of our most famous freedom fighters!

 Keep your eyes peeled for wildlife – the area is home to many wild red and roe deer, and if you look skywards you may just catch the rare sight of a golden eagle!

 Skara Brae is a site of profound importance.
-Located on the island of Orkney, it is Northern Europe’s best-preserved Neolithic village, and it provides a picture of what life was like before Stonehenge was built!
+Located on the island of Orkney, it is Northern Europe’s best-preserved Neolithic village.
+It provides a picture of what life was like before Stonehenge was built!

 Isle of Skye

 No visit to Scotland is complete without a trip to the Isle of Skye.
 Skye is Scotland’s most popular island for a reason: it is truly stunning.
-There are plenty of lovely fishing towns to visit, and Portree is not only picturesque, but also the cultural hub of the island.
+There are plenty of lovely fishing towns to visit, and Portree is not only picturesque but also the cultural hub of the island.
 However, it is the extraordinary scenery that is what Skye is really about.

-It is a perfect place for hill walkers, mountain climbers, bird watchers and anglers, the Cairngorms are not for the faint of heart.
+It is a perfect place for hill walkers, mountain climbers, bird watchers, and anglers.
+But the Cairngorms are not for the faint of heart.
 The area has a tundra climate and the weather can be changeable, but this is part of what gives it its dramatic beauty.
-The plateaux have been memorialised in the book The Living Mountain by Nan Shepherd, one of Scotland’s great writers, and when you visit Scotland you will probably catch sight of her on a Scottish £5 note.
+The plateaux have been memorialised in the book The Living Mountain by Nan Shepherd, one of Scotland’s great writers.
+When you visit Scotland you will probably catch sight of her on a Scottish £5 note.

 So there you have it!
 A small sample of some of Scotland’s must-sees.
 However, there is so much more to discover than we had time for on this list, so if you want to know more please don’t hesitate to get in touch.
 Inspiring Travel Scotland is ready to answer all of your questions!